Agent Ecosystem Testing

 Does it vary by model?

-All results logged as method: vscode-chat reflect the user-facing interface used in prompts.
-Identified through agent output, invocation of the backend mechanism fetch_webpage isn’t guaranteed per run; read Friction Note for analysis.
+Results logged as method: vscode-chat describe user-facing interface.
+Calling backend mechanism fetch_webpage isn’t guaranteed per run; read Friction Note for analysis.

-Method Chat prompt asks Copilot to fetch URL and report measurements Chat prompt asks Copilot to fetch URL and return output verbatim, verification script extracts measurements
+Method Prompt asks Copilot to fetch URL, report measurements Prompt asks Copilot to fetch URL and return output verbatim, verification script extracts measurements

-Measurements Model estimates: “appears truncated,” “approximately X chars,” “Markdown seems complete” Character count via len(), token count via tiktoken, exact truncation point,
+Measurements Agent estimates: “appears truncated,” “approximately X chars,” “Markdown seems complete” Character count via len(), token count via tiktoken, exact truncation point,last 50 characters

 Repeatability Low - varies between runs due to model routing variance and Auto model switching Medium - same URL should yield consistent fetch_webpage output, pending model routing stability

-Known limitations of this approach: interpreted-track varies between runs due to Auto model routing - Claude Haiku 4.5 and Raptor mini (Preview) observed on identical prompts, producing significantly different character counts; can’t programmatically inspect a surfaced API field; fetch_webpage has no documented size limit, invocation conditions, or output format specification
+Limitations: varies between runs due to Auto model routing; Claude Haiku 4.5, Raptor mini (Preview) produced significantly different character counts with identical prompts; can’t programmatically inspect an API field; no documented size limit, invocation conditions, or output format specification for fetch_webpage

 Copilot-Specific Unknowns